 - Disinfect your used PPE and dispose of them properly.

-- Always wash hands with an antibacterial soap and after the use of PPE.
+- Always wash hands with antibacterial soap and after the use of PPE.

-- Use gloves that are made of impervious material and don’t touch them from the outside.
+- Use gloves made of impervious material, and don't touch them from the outside.

 - Remove contaminated clothes as soon as possible.

-- Always sterilize and properly disinfect other instruments with approved disinfectants immediately after the exposure.
+- Always sterilize and properly disinfect other instruments with approved disinfectants immediately after exposure.

 - Dispose of needles of injections properly to avoid any future use.